Wantage & Abingdon Logo Link

 A new type of chaplaincy

-Earlier this year, our Circuit held a workshop led by Rev Robert Jones, to help us understand more about the role of a chaplain.
+In 2016, our Circuit held a workshop led by Rev Robert Jones, to help us understand more about the role of a chaplain.
 Chaplaincy is already well established in the Forces, in education and young people's work, in hospitals, hospices and care homes, in agriculture, in prisons or in civic life.
 In more recent years there has been a growth in chaplaincy in shopping centres and businesses and in other work places.

 So what is a chaplain?